Xinglab/SQUID/README.md

 Total.txt: a file contains total number of unique reads in each sample

-		column 1~n:        Total number of unique reads in sample 1~n
+		column 1~n:        Total number of unique reads in samples 1~n

 ###RPKM
 An intermediate optional folder contains the result of RPKM result and gene expression files for the squid run without gene expression file provided.